 After admiring the powerful forces of nature at Old Faithful Geyser, spend some time walking along the Upper Geyser Basin.

 Home to many of the largest geysers in Yellowstone, the Upper Geyser Basin is more than just Old Faithful.
-Many of these large geysers (such as Grand, Castle, Daisy, and more) have predicted eruption times, make sure to check their time of eruption before exploring the Upper Geyser Basin.
+Many of these large geysers (such as Grand, Castle, Daisy, and more) have predicted eruption times, so make sure to check their time of eruption before exploring the Upper Geyser Basin.

 At the end of the Upper Geyser Basin boardwalk is the Morning Glory Pool, a sizeable hot spring known for its vivid colors.
 Though not as multicolored or big as the Grand Prismatic Spring, the Morning Glory Pool allows visitors to get much closer.